Covering simple orthogonal polygons with $r$-stars: The partial order on the vertices

 The vertices $s_1,s_2\in G_H\cup G_V$ are \emph{comparable} if and only if $s_1\le s_2$ or $s_2\le s_1$.
 An element of $G_H$ is not comparable to any element of $G_V$, and vice versa. \end{definition} Using $<$ and $\le$ denotes both the partial order on the vertices of $G$ and the natural order on the integers in this paper.
 However, the one which we are referring to should always be clear from context; in addition, vertices are usually denoted by (an indexed) $h,v,t,s$, while the variables $i,j,k,m,n$ stand for integers.

 Later we will introduce an extension of this partial order (\Cref{def:unifiedorder}).
-However, unless otherwise stated, when discussing comparability of slices or refer to an order on the slices, it is in the sense of \Cref{def:order}.
+However, unless otherwise stated, when discussing the comparability of slices or referring to an order on the slices, it is in the sense of \Cref{def:order}.

 \begin{definition} Given a set of elements $S\subseteq G_H$ or $S\subseteq G_V$, if the unique minimum and unique maximum elements of the set exist (with respect to the order defined above), then we denote them by $\min S$ and $\max S$, respectively.
 If there is no unique minimal (maximal) element, then we say that the minimum (maximum) does not exist.
 For convenience, we define $\min\emptyset=\max\emptyset=\emptyset$. \end{definition}